kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   template and lets the controller instantiate a replacement `PodGroup` with `NewBuilderFromExistingWorkload`.
 A controller-owned Workload remains eligible for supported `gang.minCount` reconciliation while suspended.
 - The **runtime `PodGroup`** is the object used for scheduling and DRA integration.
-Once its deletion has completed, a replacement causes a fresh placement decision under the selected policy.
+Deleting it releases those resources.
+A new `PodGroup` is created on resume and gets a fresh placement decision under the selected policy.

 The sequence on suspend is:

 1. The existing suspend path deletes the Job's active pods and sets the `JobSuspended` condition.
-2. Once no active or terminating member remains and pod finalizer or other resource cleanup has completed, a reconciliation that still observes `spec.suspend=true` deletes the controller-owned `PodGroup` and emits a `PodGroupDeleted` event.
-Completed pods left behind for history do not block this.
-In `managePodGroupOnly` mode, only a `PodGroup` whose controller ownerReference points to the Job is deleted, while the externally owned objects and `manageNone` are untouched.
+2. In the same reconciliation, the controller deletes the `PodGroup` it owns and emits a `PodGroupDeleted` event.
+The finalizer keeps the object terminating until its pods are gone, so there is no ordering to enforce here.
+Externally owned `PodGroup`s are untouched.
-3. The `Workload` stays. `gang.minCount` changes made while suspended are still patched onto the controller-owned `Workload` so a replacement `PodGroup` picks them up.
-In `managePodGroupOnly`, the external template remains the source of truth.
+3. The `Workload` stays. `gang.minCount` changes made while suspended are still patched onto the controller-owned `Workload` so a newly created `PodGroup` picks them up.

-Resume behavior depends on whether deletion has started:

-1. If the controller observes `spec.suspend=false` before issuing the `PodGroup` deletion, it retains and reuses the existing non-terminating `PodGroup`.
-2. If deletion has already been issued, it cannot be cancelled.
-The controller waits until the old `PodGroup` is absent, then recreates it from the retained `Workload` and only afterward creates pods.
-The replacement has a new UID, while its deterministic name can be the same as the old object's name.
-3. Delete and create failures are retried.
-Deletion uses the observed UID as a precondition so a delayed retry cannot delete a replacement object.
-A `NotFound` response completes the deletion step.
-The same state-based rules work after a controller restart and do not depend on observing the `JobSuspended` condition change in a particular reconciliation.
+On resume, the controller acts on the observed `PodGroup` state:

+1. If the `PodGroup` is absent, create a replacement from the retained `Workload`, then create pods.
+  The replacement has a new UID.
+2. If the `PodGroup` is terminating, wait until it is absent, then proceed as above.
+3. If the `PodGroup` is present and not terminating (an earlier delete failed or was never issued), reuse it.

 For a Job that is created suspended (`spec.suspend: true` at creation) the controller creates the `Workload` immediately but defers the `PodGroup` to the first resume, so a suspended Job never owns